upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y.md

 A tattoo is partly visible on the chest: ..ke When White

 Uniform continues, "Near as we can guess, the WAWAGs were shown a well equipped stasis centre, professional-looking staff, expensive booths.
 Once in and out, they were parked in crates like these", miming stacking blocks, "and left in fully autonomous mode.
 No trace of the time truckers.
-Any accidents, I'm guessing this one was a gas explosion", pointing a ruptured corner, "and it's game over."
+Any accidents, I'm guessing this one was a gas explosion", pointing at a ruptured corner, "and it's game over."

 They stroll around the clearing, checking the other containers for damage.